-Click here to download the full report.
-Updated: October 2020 Autocase recently released a white paper on how to prioritize building investments to help in reducing the spread of COVID-19.
+Click here to download the most up to date full report.
+Updated: October 2020 and most recently August 2021.
+Autocase recently released a white paper on how to prioritize building investments to help in reducing the spread of COVID-19.
 It is a summary of the building science literature collected to date on the relationship between Heating, Ventilation and Air-Conditioning (HVAC) systems and the spread of airborne infectious diseases.
 It represents the latest information in this field and corroborates recommended guidelines to reduce the spread of COVID-19 from the US Centers for Diseases Control and Prevention (CDC), the World Health Organization (WHO), and HVAC industry leaders.

 HVAC and COVID-19